tiian/tiian.github.io/lixa/performances/performances.md

 - LIXA daemon: the process of **lixad**
 - State: state files on disk used by **lixad** to persist the state in the event of crash/restart

-Here is the measured network latency between *Client VM* and *Server VM":
+Here is the measured network latency between *Client VM* and *Server VM*:

     --- 10.139.243.132 ping statistics ---
     1000 packets transmitted, 1000 received, 0% packet loss, time 1014831ms
     rtt min/avg/max/mdev = 0.603/0.923/8.327/0.451 ms

 **average round trip time** is about 923 microseconds, with a maximum of 8 milliseconds.

 ### Important Notes on Benchmark Architecture:

-- dummy Resource Managers introduce quite zero delay: real life use cases use Resource Managers that require some time to perform XA functions.
+- dummy Resource Managers introduce quite zero delay: real life Resource Managers require some time to perform XA functions.
 This must be considered a **worst case** condition to measure the overhead introduced by LIXA
-- dummy Resource Managers introduce quite zero delay, real life Resource Managers can perform worse when using XA two phase commit protocol in comparison with non XA single phase commit.
-This must be considered a *best case** condition with regards of the overhead introduced by real Resource Managers.
+- dummy Resource Managers introduce quite zero delay, real life Resource Managers can perform worse when using the XA two phase commit protocol in comparison with non XA single phase commit.
+This must be considered a **best case** condition with regards of the overhead introduced by real Resource Managers
 - **lixat** and **lixad** are deployed in distinct Virtual Machines inside the same Azure region: this is necessary to introduce the network latency and the correlated jitter that's a *noise* from measurement perspective
-- state files are saved inside a standard *Premium SSD* disk: **lixad** is a *write mostly* application and makes a lot of stress on the disk (this aspect will be further described below)
+- state files are saved inside a standard *Premium SSD* disk: **lixad** is a *write mostly* application and generates a lot of stress on the disk (this aspect will be further described below)

 ### How the Benchmark Works